Papers and Canvas Information

 This is a very distinct and unique canvas that we carry a limited supply of.
 The canvas is coated with a pearlescent/metallic finish, which makes the images printed on it appear semi-metallic.
 For paintings that contained a lot of metallic paints or silver and gold, it can be a nice way to replicate some of that quality.
 We may not always have this canvas in stock in each size, so please inquire before ordering it.

-We spray all of our canvases with either a matte or gloss UV Varnish.
+We spray all of our canvases with either a Matte, Satin or Gloss UV Varnish.
 This is one of the special touches that distinguishes our Canvas Prints from most other printers.
 Our studio includes a state of the art Spray Booth of our own design, which we use to apply the coatings in consistent layers.
 Unlike rolled-on coatings, our spray coatings don’t have any streaking or uneven textures.
 The coating determines the finish of the canvas, either making it appear matte, gloss or satin (light-gloss).

 Breathing Color Timeless Gloss, Satin, and Matte Varnish: Timeless UV is a proprietary print varnish that has been developed to protect, preserve and enhance fine art and photographic prints produced on digital inkjet printers.
 Timeless was developed to be a significant upgrade to the available print varnishes on the market today for the following reasons: